JPMorgan CEO of Chase consumer banking leaving to head TIAA

 A rising star at JPMorgan, Duckett oversaw an ambitious expansion of Chase’s branch network that opened valuable doors for other banking divisions.
 By the end of the year, Chase will have more than 4,900 branches, including one in each of the lower 48 states.

-Prior to leading Chase consumer banking, Ducked was the CEO of auto lending and led the home lending division’s call center group, called consumer direct.
+Prior to leading Chase consumer banking, Duckett was the CEO of auto lending and led the home lending division’s call center group, called consumer direct.

 Last September she became the first Black woman to be appointed to the bank’s powerful operating committee.